turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 4. Select **Next**.
 If you chose an SVM file for the application version, this starts the upload process.

 **Note:** When uploading SVM files, upload time is heavily dependent on file size.
 For any files over 500MB, there may be a long delay at the end of the upload process.
 For files over 2GB, the file will be too large to upload through the web interface.
-For these larger SVM files, use the command-line interface to upload the file (see Manage Spoon Server from the Command Line).
+For these larger SVM files, use the command-line interface to upload the file (see Manage Turbo Server from the Command Line).

 5. Another application version configuration page will appear, where you can test, optimize and publish your application version.
 See "Managing an Application Version" for more information.